agcarlon/bayhess/README.rst

 For a detailed description of the method, convergence analysis and numerical results, check our `manuscript`_ named "Approximating Hessian matrices using Bayesian inference: a new approach for quasi-Newton methods in stochastic optimization".
 This package can be used with the `MICE`_ estimator.

+A BayHess object is created by giving the dimensionality of the problem, and lower and upper bounds of the eigenvalues of the Hessian; i.e., strong convexity and smoothness parameters.

+    bay = BayHess(n_dim=10, strong_conv=1e-3, smooth=1e4)

+Curvature information is passed using the 'update_curv_pairs' method

+    bay.update_curv_pairs(sk, yk)

 Install BayHess fro PyPI as

     pip install bayhess